 While not primarily driven by ROI potential or even the expectation of reimbursement, AHN initially believed that placement of the DRE within the primary care setting would not qualify as reimbursable as a fee-for-service.
 However, AHN soon realized that this was not the case as long as a true diagnostic result could be delivered.

 “We understood the challenges that were preventing our patients from receiving the exam and felt placement in a primary care setting would be an optimal solution regardless of reimbursement potential,” said Dr. Ben Park, M.D., President, AHN.
 “We were pleasantly surprised to discover the IRIS process would qualify as reimbursable as fee-for-service and increased Risk Adjustment Factor payments for at-risk populations.
-Upon learning more about the IRIS solution and its ability to provide diagnostic results, we made the decision to deploy their FDA Class II retinal telemedicine platform as a pilot in four of our primary care locations.”
+Upon learning more about the IRIS solution and its ability to provide diagnostic results, we made the decision to deploy their IRIS FDA Class II cleared Medical Device as a pilot in four of our primary care locations.”